SalFin99/CO2_GPD/README.md

 # CO2 emissions per capita vs GDP per capita: The case of Portugal

 Hi!
-For my applied econometrics class I am working on the relation between CO2 emisssions and GDP per capita, trying to assess if the Cuznek Curve is present and which model best suits the data.
+For my applied econometrics class I am working on time-series data, studying the relation between CO2 emissions and GDP per capita in Portugal and trying to assess if the Cuznek Curve is present and which model best suits the data.
 The project employs Gretl, but I am personally replicating it in Python.

 Requests and future development of this python project:

 - Summary statistics

 - Regressions:
   - Linear model
   - Nonlinear model